bipul281c-tech/quick.dailymeditationguide/browser-extension/README.md

-# Breathe - Guided Meditation Browser Extension
+# Daily Meditation Guide - Browser Extension

 A beautiful browser extension for mindful breaks.
 Access guided meditations, breathing exercises, and ambient sounds right from your browser toolbar.